Delta Piscium

-Delta Piscium (δ Piscium) is a solitary, orange-hued star in the zodiac constellation of Pisces.
+Delta Piscium, also named Waiping, is a solitary, orange-hued star in the zodiac constellation of Pisces.
 It has an apparent visual magnitude of +4.4, so it is bright enough to be faintly visible to the naked eye.
 Based upon an annual parallax shift of 10.86 mas, it is around 300 ly from the Sun.
 The visual magnitude of the star is diminished by an interstellar absorption factor of 0.08 due to interstellar dust.